 - Use photographs, maps or sketches where appropriate.

-- Be constructive in your comments, such as by identifying additional potential impacts, or options for avoiding, mitigating or
+- Be constructive in your comments, such as by identifying additional potential impacts, or options for avoiding, mitigating or managing impacts.

 - Attach any factual information you may wish to provide, such as scientific reports.
 Make sure your information is accurate.